jiangsheng/jiangsheng.github.io/docs/blogs/2012/12/add-the-correct-interface-first-in-the-adding-a-class-from-an-activex-control-wizard.rst

-now we don't know the return type of a method from the generated classes if the return type is LPDISPATCH, lead to guesswork or fire up `OLEView <http://msdn.microsoft.com/en-us/library/windows/desktop/ms693754(v=vs.85).aspx>`__ to look up the types in the ActiveX's type library).
+now we don't know the return type of a method from the generated classes if the return type is LPDISPATCH, lead to guesswork or fire up `OLEView <http://msdn.microsoft.com/en-us/library/windows/desktop/ms693754(v=vs.85).aspx>`__ to look up the types in the ActiveX's type library ：（.

 Now comes the worst
 part of the new wizard.
 The wizard somehow lost its ability to find the